03 Using R syntax

 You can further modify the training process with different arguments.

-the classes/categories are adjusted according to the ‘Inverse Class
+frequencies of the classes/categories are adjusted according to the

-Frequency’ method.
-This option should be activated if you have to deal
+‘Inverse Class Frequency’ method.
+This option should be activated if you

 you can increase